kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 In some cases, you may want to "canary" a new set of changes by sending a small number of requests to a different service than the production service.
 The canary annotation enables the Ingress spec to act as an alternative service for requests to route to depending on the rules applied.
 The following annotations to configure canary can be enabled after `nginx.ingress.kubernetes.io/canary: "true"` is set:

 * `nginx.ingress.kubernetes.io/canary-by-header`: The header to use for notifying the Ingress to route the request to the service specified in the Canary Ingress.
 When the request header is set to `always`, it will be routed to the canary.
 When the header is set to `never`, it will never be routed to the canary.
 For any other value, the header will be ignored and the request compared against the other canary rules by precedence.

+* `nginx.ingress.kubernetes.io/canary-by-header-value`: The header value to match for notifying the Ingress to route the request to the service specified in the Canary Ingress.
+When the request header is set to this value, it will be routed to the canary.
+For any other header value, the header will be ignored and the request compared against the other canary rules by precedence.
+This annotation has to be used together with .
+The annotation is an extension of the `nginx.ingress.kubernetes.io/canary-by-header` to allow customizing the header value instead of using hardcoded values.
+It doesn't have any effect if the `nginx.ingress.kubernetes.io/canary-by-header` annotation is not defined.

 * `nginx.ingress.kubernetes.io/canary-by-cookie`: The cookie to use for notifying the Ingress to route the request to the service specified in the Canary Ingress.
 When the cookie value is set to `always`, it will be routed to the canary.
 When the cookie is set to `never`, it will never be routed to the canary.
 For any other value, the cookie will be ingored and the request compared against the other canary rules by precedence.